Sorridas/HelloWorld/README.md

 # HelloWorld
 Sorridas's first repositoryt
-I will continue to strive to learning DeepLearning
+I will continue to strive to learning DeepLearning thanks